nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-load-dynamically-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a demo App (Microfrontend) to the _Mashroom Portal_ that shows how Portal Apps can be loaded dynamically via client-side JavaScript API.
+This is a simple SPA that demonstrates how an App registered to the _Mashroom Portal_ can load and unload other Portal Apps on a page with a specific config.

 ## Usage